Saci Day: History

-Halloween celebrations in Brazil started in English schools, where it was an important celebration.
-The real push towards the popularization of the festivity was given by industry later.
+Halloween celebrations in Brazil started in 1988 at Playcenter Park, where it was an important celebration with "Noites de Terror" (Horror Nights in Portuguese).
+The real push towards the popularization of the festivity was given by Alemdalenda Shops later.
 In the last week of October in Brazil, many stores are decorated with pumpkins and dark colors and adorned with Halloween products.

 Trying to oppose the American influence on Brazilian culture, deemed a distraction from its rich heritage, the NGO Amigos do Saci established Saci Day.
-The initiative was strongly supported by artists, educators, politicians and a good portion of society, and was turned into an official date in São Paulo state (Law nº 11.669, January 13th 2004), as well as ten municipalities: São Paulo, São Luiz do Paraitinga, São José do Rio Preto, Guaratinguetá and Embu das Artes (São Paulo); Vitória (Espírito Santo); Poços de Caldas and Uberaba (Minas Gerais); and Fortaleza and Independência (Ceará).
+The initiative was strongly supported by artists, educators, politicians and a good portion of society, and was turned into an official date in São Paulo state (Law nº 11.669, January 13th 2004), as well as other municipalities: São Paulo, São Luiz do Paraitinga, São José do Rio Preto, Guaratinguetá, Embu das Artes and Caçapava (São Paulo); Vitória (Espírito Santo); Poços de Caldas (Minas Gerais); and Fortaleza (Ceará).

+In Uberaba, the city hall established the date in 2008.
+However, the date was revoked in 2017 after the creation of the Municipal Folklore Day, celebrated on August 22nd.
+In Independência, the date was also repealed a few years after its establishment.

+In 2019, a city councilor in Cuiabá proposed establishing the date in the city.
+However, the proposal received strong opposition and criticism from other councilors and the evangelical caucus in the City Council.
+Due to the projected negative impact and faced with the pressure, the author withdrew the project from the agenda.

-However, the holiday ended up not being popularized, precisely because it contrasted with Halloween, which was popular given the global influence of American culture.
+However, the holiday ended up not being popularized, precisely because it contrasted with Halloween, which was popular given the global influence of Western culture.